basemkhirat/express-mvc/README.md

 ## Authentication

-This application introduces two type of authentication;
+This application comes with two type of authentication methods:

 `session` for working with server side rendering applications which authentication is stored in session and browser cookie.